The Longleaf Slate

 - Fully fund our public schools

 We also wanted to focus on races that could use our help the most.
-A few races, like the new Senate districts in Wake and Mecklenburg counties (S-18 and S-39, respectively), were considered "safe" enough Democratic seats that we dropped them from this list.
+A few races were considered "safe" enough Democratic seats that we dropped them from this list.
 That way, we could focus our resources on more competitive races.

 Why should I care about North Carolina?